Skip to main content

 A great background is your library, office, or even a piece of art.
 Greeneries like plants and books are always a great background.
 I’ve interviewed someone who had a whiteboard where he noted all the great reasons to work at a church.
 All this to say, your background can help you stand out from the crowd.

-5. Character and Skills
+5. Promote Your Character and Skills

 Churches are always looking for people with godly character who can perform the needed work.
 This is normal when you think about it.
 The church will be paying you to get a job done while making sure you passionately pursue God.

-Mix character and skill when you answer.
-“At my previous church, I planned all components of the Fall event (skill).
-Working hard (character) with the great team I led (skill), it allowed us to reach out to our community (character and heart)”.
+Mix character and skill when you answer: “At my previous church, I planned all components of the Fall event (skill).
+Working hard (character) with the great team I led (skill), it allowed us to reach out to our community (character and heart).”

 When your capacities match the integrity of your character, you stand out in a crowd of people auto-promoting themselves just to get a job.

-6. People and Tasks
+6. Highlight People and Tasks

 People are the key component of a church.
 After all, it is built on the sacrifices of many, not on the talents of a few.
 When you value the people you work with and praise the accomplishments of the people you lead, you’re actually proving the job was getting done with people!